Southern Thornlands

 -

-Council anticipates that the Minister for Economic Development Queensland (MEDQ) may, in the near future, declare the area as a Priority Development Area (PDA) under the Economic Development Act 2012.
+Council anticipates that the Minister for Economic Development Queensland (MEDQ) may soon declare the area a Priority Development Area (PDA) under the Economic Development Act 2012.

 -